bostondiditeam/ros/docs/ros_quick_tutorial.md

 # Sending message over ROS Topic
 **Node can publish a Topic for one or more node subscribe.
 Topic type is defined by message type publish on it.
 We can visualize node and topic graph (rosrun rqt_graph rqt_graph), show data published on topic (rostopic echo), check message type (rostopic type), show details of a message (rosmsg show), publish data on a topic (rostopic pub [topic] [msg_type] [args]), report data publish rate (rostopic hz [topic]) and plot the data (rosrun rqt_plot rqt_plot)**

+Note in this chapter, when mentioned "in terminal i", we need create a new terminal for the following commands

 ```
 #In terminal 1, start master service first
 $ roscore

-#In terminal 2, run "turtle_node" node from "turtlesim" package.
+#In terminal 2, run "turtlesim_node" node from "turtlesim" package.
 It pops up a window with a turtle.
-$ rosrun turtlesim turtle_node
+$ rosrun turtlesim turtlesim_node

 #In terminal 3, run "turtle_teleop_key" node from "turtlesim" package.
 $ rosrun turtlesim turtle_teleop_key